tnguyen14/tobiko/README.md

 ## Contents
 *This section explains the inner working of the [`import_contents` task](https://github.com/tnguyen14/tobiko/blob/master/tasks/grunt-import-contents.js).*

 By default, the site content will be in the `contents` folder.
-This option could be changed in tobiko's `config.json`, under `contentDir` property.
+This option could be changed in `tobiko.json`, under `contentDir` property.

 Content can be written in `json` and `markdown` with `yaml` [frontmatter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter).